xsponenta/Task_1_IT_Jim/README.md

 The model addresses a binary classification task (artifact vs. artifact-free) with a significant class imbalance (1:9).
 Augmentation techniques are applied to the minority class to improve performance.

+P.S.: All my solution is in .ipynb file, and short comments too.

 ## Installation
 1. Download files.
 2. Install dependencies: `!pip install -r requirements.txt`.